2009 Ford F-150 FX4

 Digital Clarity Tuner w/ RDS: The Sony XAV-602BT is equipped with a Digital Clarity Tuner for clear AM/FM stereo sound with digital processing technology.
 Radio Data System (RDS) feature displays radio broadcast information such as artist, title, and album when listening to compatible FM stations.
 FM stations with Radio Data System (RDS) service send inaudible digital information along with the regular radio program signal.
 The radio features 5 memory bands to store and receive AM/FM stations.
 You can store up to 6 presets each in FM1, FM2, FM3, AM1 and AM2 (total: 18 FM/12 AM).
 Preset tuning can be done manually or automatically (BSM).
 BSM (Best Tuning Memory) selects stations with the best signals within the selected band and stores them in order of their frequency.
 You can select from FM1, FM2, FM3, AM1, and AM2.

 Pandora Internet Radio: Pandora is the leading Internet Radio music service in the United States, giving people music they love anytime, anywhere, through personalized radio stations.
-The Sony XAV-602BT DVD receiver lets you playback and control the Pandora Internet Radio that is being streamed to your USB-connected Apple iPhone (iOS 5.0+) or Bluetooth-paired Android/Blackberry smartphone (A2DP/AVRCP/SPP profiles).
-You will need to download the latest Pandora App version onto your compatible smartphone device from iTunes App Store, Android Market, or BlackBerry App World.
+The Sony XAV-602BT DVD receiver lets you playback and control the Pandora Internet Radio that is being streamed to your USB-connected Apple iPhone (iOS 9.0+) or Bluetooth-paired Android smartphone (A2DP/AVRCP/SPP profiles).
+You will need to download the latest Pandora App version onto your compatible smartphone device from Apple's App Store or Google Play.
 The Sony XAV-602BT will display song/artist/album information, as well as provide control over your Pandora music.

-Note: Your iPhone, Android, or BlackBerry smartphone will need an active Data Plan account with connection to the Internet via 3G, EDGE, or WiFi.
+Note: Your iPhone or Android smartphone will need an active Data Plan account with connection to the Internet via 3G, EDGE, 4G (LTE), or WiFi.
 In addition, you will need an active Pandora Internet Radio music service account.
 Access to the Pandora service will depend on the availability of a cellular and/or WiFi network for purposes of allowing your iPhone or smartphone to connect to the Internet.
 Pandora is not supported in Canada and only available in the United States.